juliusotte/atomos/docs/framework/framework.md

         self.session.rollback()
 ```

-The generic design of the UOW bases enables to easily create custom UOW implementations:
+The generic design of the UOW bases allows to easily create custom UOW implementations:

 ```python
 class SQLAlchemyUserUnitOfWork(